dontwalk-design/dont-walk/content/blog/coming-soon-our-website-launch.md

 paragraphs = "About that website launch party we're not going to have.
 We haven't ordered cases of beer, ice sculptures, a band or even a disco floor.
 We've invited precisely no-one.
 You see, we feel a little differently about launching a website.\n\nWe love launching our new website, we do it every time we make a change to it." template = "paragraphs"
 [[a_post]]
-heading = "Focus only on what is essential right now" template = "heading"
+heading = "Focus on what is essential right now" template = "heading"
 [[a_post]]
 paragraphs = "Our own site started life as a single page with a paragraph of text, photos of Stewart and I, a list of capabilities and a contact email address on it.
 That was exactly what we needed online at the time.
 Nothing more, nothing less.\n\nWhen circumstances dictate that we need more from our site, we add more.
 The first addition was a list of what we were currently working on.
 Once we had some content on our social channels, we added links to them from our site.
 More recently, we added a \"work\" section to publish case studies and then, once we had some thoughts/opinions written down, we added a blog section too.
 This article lives within the blog."